TotalAV vs. Kaspersky 2025: A Head-to-Head Comparison

 Kaspersky starts at a higher price point than TotalAV, and it tops out at a higher cost.

-For TotalAV, we chose Internet Security for $39.00/yr (first year only) as its best value plan.
+For TotalAV, we chose Internet Security for $39.00/first yr as its best value plan.
 You’ll get protection for six devices, and its bonus features include a virtual private network (VPN) and an ad blocker.

 Kaspersky Premium is our choice for the best value for this program.
 It’s not quite a $20 difference, but you’ll get coverage for up to 10 devices, and it comes with many more features than the other two plans.
 You’ll get remote access detection, 24/7 remote IT support, and a password manager, just to name a few.